Dundee and Arbroath Railway: The North British Railway

 The North British Railway was dominant in its network in Fife and had long aspired to cross the Firth of Tay by a bridge.
 Its trains already ran to Dundee, crossing the Tay by ferry (referred to as a "floating bridge") from Tay-Port to Broughty Ferry, from where they were "shunted into Dundee on a Caledonian branch", paying a charge of £10,000 annually for the privilege, which was much resented.
 Two trains a day ran to Aberdeen from Burntisland using the ferry and the D&AR, using their own locomotives.

-During some arcane railway politics in 1866 the Caledonian had given an assurance that they would not oppose Parliamentary proceedings for a Tay Bridge at Dundee, and would transfer the Dundee and Arbroath line to joint ownership.
+During some arcane railway politics in 1866 the Caledonian had given an assurance that they would not oppose parliamentary proceedings for a Tay Bridge at Dundee, and would transfer the Dundee and Arbroath line to joint ownership.
 The NBR had previously made attempts to get authorisation for a bridge crossing and been rebuffed, but now in 1869 a definite proposal found widespread support.
-On 15 July 1870 the North British Railway (Tay Bridge and Railways) Act was passed.
+On 15 July 1870 the North British Railway (Tay Bridge and Railways) Act 1870 (33 & 34 Vict. c. cxxxv) was passed.
 Construction was not without its problems, but the bridge was formally opened on 31 May 1878.

 On the Dundee side the bridge landed by Magdalen Green and curved east alongside the existing Dundee and Perth line; considerable land had been reclaimed from the Tay.
 There was a new through station near Craig Pier: the present day station, immediately to the south of the D&PR Dundee West terminus.
 The line continued in a cut-and-cover tunnel under Dock Street (now Marketgait) emerging at Camperdown junction, immediately east of the Dundee East terminus.
 At last Dundee had a through west to east railway, as well as the bridge to Fife.

 On 28 December 1879 the bridge fell during an extremely strong storm, taking a train down with it.
 74 or 75 persons lost their lives.
 The Broughty Ferry, which had been discontinued on the opening of the bridge, was resumed, and NBR trains for the train ferry now used the new Tay Bridge station.
 The NBR was anxious to provide a replacement bridge as soon as possible, and notwithstanding the financial and social difficulties, the new bridge was inaugurated on 20 June 1887.